 6. Irregular weight gain

-Best High Protein Foods For Your Daily Consumption
+Best High Protein Foods List for Your Daily Consumption

-Having two eggs for breakfast will give you more than 12 gms of protein.
+When wondering “what is the most protein rich food?”, most people think of eggs and rightly so.
+Having two eggs for breakfast will give you more than 12 gms of the nutrient, making them one of the best sources of protein.
 To ensure you are getting that load of nourishing advantages from your eggs, it is best to eat the entire egg rather than simply the whites.
 This is because the yolks are full of vitamins and minerals besides other nutrients.

 Research recommends that egg protein is exceptionally bioavailable and both the egg white and the yolk assist with supporting muscle development and strength.
 Eggs are enriched with leucine, perhaps the most fundamental amino acid.
 Have a go at including eggs that are rich in Omega-3 with 6 grams of protein per serving.